LiamLlamazares/math_blog/_posts/2022-05-29-Malliavin-Calculus-2.md

  $$X(t)=\mathbb{E}\U {\mathcal{F}\U t}\zl X(t)\zr \quad\forall t\in I.$$
 </div>

-  Since the
+  By commuting the sum and
-Itô integral is a martingale, we obtain that, by commuting the sum and using the uniqueness of the chaos expansion this is equivalent to requiring that, for all $t$
+using the uniqueness of the chaos expansion this is equivalent to requiring that, for all $t$